Haroutyun/wordpres_MySQL_docker-compose-/README.md

-# wordpres_MySQL_docker-compose-
+# wordpress_MySQL_docker-compose-

 1.Change your own variables in the .env file

-2.Specify Volume directory path to your own preference 3.Run "docker-compose up" command to create Wordpress and MySQL apps
+2.Specify Volume directory path to your own preference

+3.Run "docker-compose up -d" command to create Wordpress and MySQL apps